CryptoVirtuoso/idea/docs/Privacy.md

 Children’s Privacy

-The WAX platform, products and services are not designed for use by anyone under the age of eighteen (18) years.
+The MU platform, products and services are not designed for use by anyone under the age of eighteen (18) years.

 If we learn that we have collected personal information from anyone under the age of thirteen years (or older if applicable in a particular jurisdiction), we will take steps to comply with any applicable legal requirements to delete such information.